clevergo/i18n/README.md

 ## Integrate with other frameworks

-It is easy to integrate with other frameworks by [Handler](https://godoc.org/github.com/clevergo/i18n#Handler) or [Middleware](https://godoc.org/github.com/clevergo/i18n#Middleware).
+It is easy to integrate with other frameworks by [Handler](https://godoc.org/github.com/clevergo/i18n#Handler) or [Middleware](https://godoc.org/github.com/clevergo/i18n#Middleware), and then retrieves translator in handler by [GetTranslator](https://godoc.org/github.com/clevergo/i18n#GetTranslator).